sitereports/docs/docs/quickstart.md

 1. Select one or more assets from the asset list
 2. Click "Generate QR Codes"
-3. Choose your printing options:
-   - Brady M211 Printer format
-   - PDF for manual printing
-4. Print the QR codes and attach them to your physical assets
+3. Print the QR codes and attach them to your physical assets (Brady Label Printer required - https://www.bradyid.com/label-printers/portable-handheld?attr=device_connectivity__mobile_device_connected)

 ## Creating Tasks